 If you’d rather go this one alone, there are products on the market that will allow you to shave your back hair on your own.
 Some products - like this highly rated trimmer, for example - are essentially just a razor with a long handle that helps you to reach all of the parts of your back.
 These products are designed to be safe to use, but if the thought of literally wielding a razor behind your back freaks you out a little, use an electric trimmer instead.

 If you’re just shaving your back hair to see how you like it, then you might prefer to ask someone to help you out so that you don’t have to buy a new product.
 However, if you think you’ll be doing this for the foreseeable future, then one of these products might be money well spent.

 Shaving your back hair does come with two major downsides: your hair will start growing back right away, which means maintaining that hairless look will require a lot of maintenance.

 If constantly shaving your back sounds like a lot of work, you might want to opt for something a little more lasting.
-Waxing, when done properly, can keep your back hair-free for upwards of a month, and many hairy-backed men have turned to waxing as a longer-term solution.
+Waxing, when done properly, can keep your back hair-free for upwards of a month and prevent regrowth, and many hairy-backed men have turned to waxing as a longer-term solution.

 You have two options when it comes to waxing:

 - Purchase an at-home wax kit and handle your hair in the comfort of your own home

 - Go to a salon that specializes in men's grooming and leave it to the professionals